PowerShift Publications 2018-2011

 Briefing paper: Fracking in North and South (PowerShift)

-This paper argues against the extraction of shale gas through fracking due to its negative impact on the environment, climate and society, and stresses the need to keep fossil fuels in the ground to limit global warming.
+This paper argues against the extraction of shale gas through fracking due to negative impacts on the environment, climate and society, and stresses the need to keep fossil fuels in the ground to limit global warming.

 Democracy and the rule of law as red lines for investment protection in TTIP (PowerShift)

-This publication addresses the challenges and risks of EU investment and trade policy, in particular with regard to environmental and climate justice, and calls for a more sustainable direction of EU policy.
+This publication addresses the challenges and risks of EU investment and trade policy, in particular with regard to environmental and climate justice, and calls for a more sustainable orientation of EU policies.

 Analysis: TTIP Resolution (Total)

-PowerShift Analysis: ISDS reform debate "They move - but not"
+PowerShift analysis: ISDS reform debate “You are moving but not”

-This analysis by Peter Fuchs focuses on the reform debate around the Investor-State Dispute Settlement (ISDS) procedure.
+This analysis by Peter Fuchs focuses on the reform debate surrounding the Investor-State Dispute Settlement Procedure (ISDS).
 It is argued that despite public criticism and concerns, the proposed reforms are not sufficient to solve the fundamental problems of the ISDS system, in particular with regard to transparency, the rule of law and the protection of public interests vis-à-vis the interests of investors.

 This factsheet highlights the role of the coal industry as one of the main drivers of climate change.
-It outlines the negative environmental impacts of coal mining and power generation and calls for a shift from fossil fuels to renewable energy sources in order to achieve the goals of the Paris Climate Agreement and secure a sustainable future.
+It outlines the negative environmental impacts of coal mining and coal-fired power generation and calls for a shift away from fossil fuels towards renewable energy sources in order to achieve the goals of the Paris Climate Agreement and secure a sustainable future.

 This publication addresses the social and environmental challenges in global supply chains, especially in the raw materials sector.
 It stresses the importance of transparency, sustainability and human rights responsibility in the extraction and processing of raw materials and calls for increased efforts to improve working conditions and protect the environment in the countries of origin of raw materials.

-This publication by PowerShift e.V. and ROBIN WOOD e.V. in cooperation with the Rosa Luxemburg Foundation, written by Dr. Philip Bedall, highlights the critical role of the coal industry as a major driver of climate change.
-It is argued that a move away from coal is necessary to effectively combat the climate crisis.
-The factsheet emphasises that coal-fired power plants are responsible for a significant share of global CO2 emissions and that the energy transition towards renewable energies is essential to limit global warming.
+This publication by PowerShift e.V. and ROBIN WOOD e.V. in cooperation with the Rosa Luxemburg Foundation, written by Dr. Philip Bedall, highlights the critical role of the coal industry as the main driver of climate change.
+It is argued that a shift away from coal is necessary to effectively combat the climate crisis.
+The factsheet stresses that coal-fired power plants are responsible for a significant share of global CO2 emissions and that the energy transition towards renewable energies is essential for limiting global warming.

-This publication by Dr. Philip Bedall deals with the specific problems associated with the extraction of lignite in Germany by opencast mining.
-It shows the environmental and social detrimental effects of this practice, including the destruction of natural and cultural landscapes and the resulting social consequences such as forced relocations.
+This publication by Dr. Philip Bedall deals with the specific problems associated with the extraction of lignite in Germany by open pit mining.
+It highlights the environmental and social impact of this practice, including the destruction of natural and cultural landscapes and the resulting social consequences such as forced resettlement.
 The document criticizes Germany's continued dependence on lignite despite known negative effects on the climate.

 IIAs Under Scrutiny

-This publication, written by Thomas Fritz as part of the project "Making EU Investment Policy Work for Sustainable Development", critically examines international investment treaties (IIAs) and their impact on democracy, the rule of law and the ability of states to govern in the public interest.
-The report highlights how the Investor-State Dispute Settlement (ISDS) process allows foreign investors to sue governments before private arbitration tribunals and how it can undermine public interests.
+This publication, written by Thomas Fritz as part of the ‘Making EU Investment Policy Work for Sustainable Development’ project, critically examines international investment treaties (IIAs) and their impact on democracy, the rule of law and the ability of states to govern in the public interest.
+The report highlights how the Investor-State Dispute Settlement Mechanism (ISDS) allows foreign investors to sue governments in private arbitral tribunals, and how this can undermine public interests.
 It stresses that IIAs and ISDS pose a serious threat to democratic processes and the sovereignty of states.

 2014

-Summary: This publication deals with the development of effective EU legislation aimed at preventing conflicts financed by trade in conflict commodities.
+Summary: This publication addresses the development of effective EU legislation aimed at preventing conflicts financed by trade in conflict commodities.
 It stresses the importance of transparency and due diligence in supply chains and proposes concrete measures for effective implementation.

 Summary: This publication provides a briefing on the arbitration proceedings between Vattenfall and Germany in connection with the nuclear phase-out.
 It analyses the legal framework, the positions of both parties and discusses the implications of these procedures for international investment policy and the protection of public interests.